 Pure chitin is pliable, although it is still quite tough.
 However, chitin is usually combined with some other material to make it stiffer.
 For example, insect exoskeletons are a composite of chitin and sclerotin, a matrix of proteins.
 The shells of crustaceans are typically a composite of chitin and calcium carbonate.

 Chitin has many commercial applications, including food and pharmaceutical products.
 It is often used as a food thickener and stabilizer, and it can also form edible films.
-Chitin also has many applications as a health supplement that primarily relate to its role as a dietary fiber.
+Chitin also has many applications as a health supplement that primarily relates to its role as a dietary fiber.
 Health supplements typically use chitosan, which is a modified form of chitin with greater bioavailability.
 Chitosan is produced commercially by soaking crustacean shells with sodium hydroxide, a strong alkaline substance.
 This process removes the acetyl groups (COCH3) in chitin.

 Chitin is often used to manage healthy cholesterol levels and body weight.
 Additional uses of chitin include the support of kidney function.